-By placing your brand at the convenience of the customer, it is possible to open up new levels of communication, decrease handling time, and arguably enhance the customer experience.
+By placing your brand at the convenience of the customer, it is possible to open up new levels of communication.
+You also decrease handling time and, arguably, enhance the customer experience.
 With busy lives showing no sign of slowing, convenience looks likely to remain a key priority for many.

 2. Get creative

-The chance to be creative is always relished by marketers, and the unchartered territory that is WhatsApp marketing has huge creative potential.
+The chance to be creative is always relished by marketers.
+The unchartered territory that is WhatsApp marketing has huge creative potential.

 For Ross Walker, social media consultant and Associate Member of CIM, the idea of running creative and innovative marketing campaigns through a messaging app is rather exciting.